ykmr1224/opensearch-query-runner/README.md

 ## Per-Document Configuration

-You can override connection settings within markdown documents using configuration blocks.
+You can override connection settings within markdown and RST documents using configuration blocks.
 This is perfect for working with multiple clusters or different authentication methods in a single document.

 ### Configuration Block Syntax

 Create configuration blocks using `config`, `opensearch-config`, or `connection` language identifiers:

+**Markdown:**
 ````markdown
 ```config
 @endpoint = 'http://localhost:9200'